Skip to main content

 ✓ Creating commit: "refactor: migrate auth to JWT"

-The tool is powered by Claude Opus 4.6, which scored 80.9% on SWE-bench Verified — the first model to break 80%.
+Claude Code scored 80.9% on SWE-bench Verified — the first model to break 80%.
 With the 1M-token context window beta, Claude Code can reason about entire large codebases in a single session.

 Inside Claude Code's Design Philosophy